Git Access

 Overall Structure

-A CATMA Project is equivalent to a GitLab Group.
+A CATMA project is equivalent to a GitLab project.

-The CATMA ProjectID is equivalent to the GitLab Group name.
-The name and the description of your CATMA Project are stored in the GitLab Group description.
+The CATMA projectID is equivalent to the GitLab project name.
+The name and the description of your CATMA project are stored in the GitLab project description as a json string.

 User Management

 CATMA uses the user, role and permission management of GitLab.
-So if you are working with a team on your CATMA Project you will find all participating team members in the Members section of the corresponding GitLab Group.
+If you are working with a team on your CATMA project you will find all participating team members in the Members section of the corresponding GitLab group.

 Resources